 where $\rho_0$ is the density of states at the Fermi energy, represents the scale for the onset of the Kondo correlations.

 \mysection{ Electric and thermal conductances and WFL at weak coupling.} We connect the quantum wires to Fermi liquid reservoirs, described by the corresponding Fermi distributions $f_a ( E ) = [1+e^{(E-\mu_a)/k_BT_a}]^{-1}$, with all the temperatures set below $T_K$.
 We assume that the reservoirs all have large, though finite, charge and thermal capacitances.
 Thus, we may change the distributions of electrons entering the junction from reservoir $a$ by varying $\mu_a$ and/or $T_a$ by $ e \Delta V_a$ and/or $\Delta T_a$ around common reference values $\mu,T$.
 Setting nonzero biases, we induce a net charge and heat current flow into the system, carried by the ballistic Luttinger liquid excitations.
-While charge current measurements are somewhat standard, thermal current measurements in the ballistic regime can be performed by measuring the rate of change of the reservoir temperature.
+Thermal current measurements can be performed by detecting the temperature gradient across a contact between the wires and the reservoir, or the rate of change of the reservoir temperature \cite{Giazotto2006,Benenti2017,Pekola2021}.
 The charge and the thermal currents in lead $a$, $I_{e,a},I_{h,a}$, are related to $\Delta V_b , \Delta T_b$ via the respective conductances \cite{Benenti2017}.
 Within linear response, these are defined as